InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 <!-- Slide 19: Benefits of Action

 We already know the benefits of Open Source.
-Our InnerSource Working Group provides you the same benefits.
+Our InnerSource Working Group provides the same benefits.

 Collaboration opportunities, code reuse, knowedge sharing through community, and more.